saraRaris/Fashion-MNIST/README.md

 In [[4](https://arxiv.org/pdf/1901.09615.pdf)] the model implemented is studied in Fashion-MINST dataset.
 In this study, the highest accuracy reported for the network is of 92.54%.
 However, after trying to repeat the results the prediction rate was of 92.02%.
 The difference with the accuracy reported is very small and can be due to the initialization of the weights at the beginning of the training.

 The model was trained for 35 epochs and the training time for this model was of 16.57 minutes.
 The plots for both the accuracy and the loss function can be seen below.
 As it can be observed, the accuracy on the test set does not improve much more after epoch 17th.
 Also, around that same epoch the loss function for the test set starts to increase.
-On the other hand, the accuracy and the loss function for the training set keep steadily increasing and decreasing respectively.
+On the other hand, the accuracy and the loss function for the training set and the test set keep steadily increasing and decreasing respectively.
 This an indication the model can be overfitting.

 ![MacDown Screenshot](images/acc_skio_conv_64.png)